glouwa/d3-hypertree-examples/README.md

 ## Plain HTML Examples

-This most simple technique shows how to create a hypertree component by adding the prebuilt javascript bundle and css to your HTML file.
+This most simple technique shows how to create a hypertree component by adding the prebuilt JavaScript bundle and css to your HTML file.

-The prebuilt javascript bundle can be downloaded [here](https://cdn.jsdelivr.net/npm/d3-hypertree@1.1.0/dist/d3-hypertree.js), but it is suggested to get it by using `npm i d3-hypertree`.
-This way `node_modules/d3-hypertree/dist` will contain all necessary files.
+The prebuilt JavaScript bundle can be downloaded [here](https://cdn.jsdelivr.net/npm/d3-hypertree@1.1.0/dist/d3-hypertree.js), but it is suggested to get it by using `npm i d3-hypertree`.

+`node_modules/d3-hypertree/dist` will contain all necessary files.
-The prebuilt bundle declares the global variable `hyt`, the TypeScript examples will import d3-hypertree as `hyt`, this way the examples codes work for both.
+The prebuilt bundle declares the global variable `hyt`, the TypeScript examples will import d3-hypertree as `hyt`, this way the Webpack example snippets work if the JavaScript bundle is used.

 Add the following lines to your page:
 ```